- January 12, 2021

 The ATR trailing stop will take into account the volatility of the past X amount of days and give you an average price.
 It takes into account big and small price fluctuations so you are staying in tune with the market.

-Here we are using a 20 period ATR setting with a multiplier of 2 for our trailing stop on Japanese currency futures.
+Here we are using a 20 period ATR setting with a multiplier of 2 using the same chart as the BBand.

 Adjust For Out Of The Ordinary Price Moves – Aggressive Trailing

-Often times, as seen the JPY futures chart above, gaps and large price moves can often spell the end of the current leg of price movement or, in some case, change the direction of the short and long term trend.
+Often times, gaps and large price moves can often spell the end of the current leg of price movement or, in some case, change the direction of the short and long term trend.

 So what do you do?